Matter-Tech/metric-metadata-service/README.md

 ### DAL (Data Access Layer)
 The dal package encapsulates the interaction with the database or any external data sources.
 It provides functions to perform CRUD operations and fetch data required for the analysis service.
 The DAL abstracts away the underlying data storage, making it easier to switch between different database implementations.

-### Tasks (Async Celery)
-The tasks package handles asynchronous Celery tasks.
-Celery is used for background processing to allow the API to perform certain tasks asynchronously.
-For example, long-running tasks such as complex analysis or third-party API interactions can be offloaded to Celery workers, freeing up the API to handle other incoming requests.

 ## Conclusion
 The clear separation of concerns through the three-layer architecture (router, service, and DAL) ensures a well-organized and scalable codebase.
-The addition of async Celery tasks allows for efficient background processing, making the Metric Metadata Service responsive and performant even during resource-intensive operations.